ekaterinailin/MalachiteMountains/README.md

 # MalachiteMountains

-This repository contains the necessary data, model code and scripts to reproduce the results, figures, and tables that appear in Ilin et al. (submitted to MNRAS).

 The name of this repository refers to Russian folklore, a fairy tale about the [Malachite Casket](https://en.wikipedia.org/wiki/The_Malachite_Casket_(fairy_tale)).

 ## Relevant contents of this repository